Deathraymind/StemLabMK2/Documentation/Services/PXE/PXE Server.md

-# Installation Guide for FOG Server on Ubuntu Server
+# Installation Guide for FOG Server on Debian Server

 This guide will walk you through the installation process of setting up a FOG Server on an Ubuntu Server.
 FOG is an open-source cloning/imaging solution used for managing and deploying computer systems.
 Follow these steps carefully to ensure a successful installation.